10 Best Life Insurance Companies in Utah

 Key Terms

 According to the Centers for Disease Control and Prevention (CDC), the average life expectancy in Utah is approximately 78.6 years which is close to the national average life expectancy, which is currently around 79.05 years in the United States.
 Over the past few years, the leading causes of death in Utah have been cancer, heart disease, and homicide.
-The homicide rate in Utah is about 2.9 homicides per 100,000 residents, which is significantly lower than the national average of 7.5.
+The homicide rate in Utah is about 2.9 homicides per 100,000 residents, which is considerably lower than the national average of 7.5.

 According to the U.S. Bureau of Labor Statistics, in Utah, the 90th percentile income is currently $98,070.
 The median income in the state is approximately $38,860.
 Most financial advisors recommend purchasing a family insurance policy that covers your household for between 10X and 20X your annual earnings.
 In Utah, this equates to around $980,700 – $1,961,400 for top income earners.